Protecting Civilians In the Fight Against the Islamic State

 The Islamic State Sows Terror

-As the self-proclaimed Islamic State (IS) has rampaged through northern Iraq, it has capitalized on fear.
+As IS has rampaged through northern Iraq, it has capitalized on fear.
 Fear of attack, fear of kidnapping, fear of death—all have terrorized residents of the region.
 Fear drove people from their homes and helped IS control the areas it occupies.